-Spin coating is one of the most common techniques for applying thin films to substrates and is used in a wide variety of industries and technology sectors.
-The advantage of spin coating is its ability to quickly and easily produce very uniform films from a few nanometres to a few microns in thickness.
+Spin coating is one of the most common techniques for applying thin films to substrates.
+It is used in a wide variety of industries and technology sectors.
+The advantage of spin coating is its ability to quickly and easily produce very uniform films, ranging from a few nanometres to a few microns in thickness.

-The use of spin coating in organic electronics and nanotechnology is widespread and has built upon many of the techniques used in other semiconductor industries but also has some differences due to the relatively thin films, and high uniformity that are required for effective device preparation, as well as the need for self-assembly and organisation to occur during the casting process.
+The use of spin coating in organic electronics and nanotechnology is widespread and has built upon many of the techniques used in other semiconductor industries.
+It also has some differences due to the relatively thin films and high uniformity required for effective device preparation, as well as the need for self-assembly and organisation to occur during the casting process.

 In this guide we aim to introduce general spin coating concepts and also describe some of the specific techniques useful in organic electronics and nanotechnology.

 - Spin Coating General Theory

 - Advantages and Disadvantages of Spin Coating